The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: NP-hard Algebras with at most 4 Atoms

 \subsection{Hardness for 2-Cycle Products}

-The following lemma implies that if a relation algebra is a 2-cycle product of two relation algebras $\bA$ and $\bB$, and $\bA$ or $\bB$ has an $\NP$-hard NSP, then the network satisfaction problem for the 2-cycle product has an $\NP$-hard NSP as well.
+The following two lemmas imply that if a relation algebra is a 2-cycle product of two relation algebras $\bA$ and $\bB$, and $\bA$ or $\bB$ has an $\NP$-complete NSP, then the network satisfaction problem for the 2-cycle product has an $\NP$-complete NSP as well.